 Given the exponential growth of the tourism compartment, specific analysis should then be devoted to investigating these interrelated sustainability effects.
-According to data provided by the United Nation World Tourism Organization, in the 2020 alone, the international tourist arrivals rose by 760 million accruing US\$1.91 trillion in tourist receipts and contributing 10.5% to global employment.
-However, with the beginning of the COVID-19 pandemic, the total number of tourists across the globe fell by 72% recording a loss in tourist revenue of US\$559 billion.
+According to data provided by the United Nation World Tourism Organization, in the 2020 alone, the international tourist arrivals rose by 760 million accruing US\$1.91 trillion in tourist receipts and contributing 10.5 % to global employment.
+However, with the beginning of the COVID-19 pandemic, the total number of tourists across the globe fell by 72 % recording a loss in tourist revenue of US\$559 https://doi.org/10.1016/j.wds.2025.100223

+Received 25 April 2024; Received in revised form 25 March 2025; Accepted 6 May 2025 Available online 22 May 2025 billion.
 The impact of the Covid-19 pandemic continued through 2021 when arrivals rose marginally with total tourism receipts at US\$638.
-The impact on tourism employment worldwide was equally devastating with losses of more than 70 million tourism jobs in 2020 and a steep decline in the tourism contributions to the GDP generation, that reduced from 10.4% in 2019 to 5.5% in the following year [8, 9].
+The impact on tourism employment worldwide was equally devastating with losses of >70 million tourism jobs in 2020 and a steep decline in the tourism contributions to the GDP generation, that reduced from 10.4 % in 2019 to 5.5 % in the following year [8,9].
 These data clearly highlight the extensive role that the tourism compartment is providing to GDP and employment generation.
 For this reason, tourism activities have been largely advocated as a possible driver for the achievement of various sustainability goals, such as 8, 9 and 10 (decent work and economic growth; industry innovation and infrastructure; reduced inequalities).
 The extensive energy demand driven by transport, refrigeration units and air conditioning has however been extensively recognized as a major sustainability concern, as well as the related environmental impacts included in goals 13, 14 and 15 (climate action; life below water; life on land).
-The rising energy use has also been advocated as a potential driver for vulnerability increase, particularly when energy needs to be imported from abroad.
-[10, 11].
+The rising energy use has also been advocated as a potential driver for vulnerability increase, particularly when energy needs to be imported from abroad [6,7].
 All these elements are clearly contradicting the intentions of various sustainability goals, and tourism-based development approaches need then to be analysed in relation to the socio-economic and environmental effects.
 To this aim, the present paper uses a Multi-Scale Integrated Analysis of Societal and Ecosystem Metabolism (MuSIASEM) to analyse the socio-economic and energy changes that have taken place in six developing countries with established tourism economy.
 Due to data availability and consistency, six countries have been included in this study, namely: Cuba, Dominican Republic, Jamaica, Malaysia, Jordan and Tunisia.
 These countries are particularly interesting as during the considered period (2000-2021) have been able to progress in the achievement of various development goals, such as: